 If you’re doing it yourself then you’re going to have to make sure you keep a record of all bookings and your hirers’ details, as well as a detailed inventory to record any losses or breakages.
 It’s also worth having a separate bank account for keeping things like a booking deposit and a refundable deposit to cover for any breakages in one place.

 You’ll also need to make sure the caravan is cleaned and inspected after every use, ready for the next hirer, and consider who is going to hand over and look after the keys.

 4. Know your legal stuff

 When hiring out your static caravan or lodge you need to be aware of your legal responsibilities.
 These are mainly to protect your guests from harm.

-The caravan’s wiring system needs to be tested every three years.
+The caravan’s wiring system also needs to be tested every three years.

-To make sure your caravan is safe from fire, you must have a smoke alarm, which is regularly tested, plus a fire extinguisher and a carbon monoxide detector.
+To make sure your caravan is safe from fire, you must have a smoke alarm, which is regularly tested, plus a fire extinguisher, fire blanket, and a carbon monoxide detector.

 And a fire safety notice and details of what the hirer should do in case of an emergency should be clearly displayed.

 You’ll also need a TV licence to cover your static caravan or lodge and specialist insurance with public liability cover is a must to protect you and your guests should someone be injured whilst staying in your unit.